-- Co-channel and adjacent channel selectivity improve by a factor of the coding gain (3 to 8 dB, depending on spreading factor) - A less accurate (cheaper) crystal can be used for the clock reference - · Higher TX power can be used in cases where the regulatory limit is defined as maximum allowed power spectral density - DSSS alone does not technically improve RX sensitivity to in-air signals: - Receiving a 1 kbps data stream exhibits the same RX sensitivity whether or not the signal content is DSSS-encoded - DSSS increases the symbol rate and bandwidth of the signal physically present in the air, which actually degrades reception at the RX side, but this consequence is compensated by the DSSS processing gain in the receiver
+- Co-channel and adjacent channel selectivity improve by a factor of the coding gain (3 to 8 dB, depending on spreading factor). - A less accurate (cheaper) crystal can be used for the clock reference. - Higher TX power can be used in cases where the regulatory limit is defined as maximum allowed power spectral density. - DSSS alone does not technically improve RX sensitivity to in-air signals: - Receiving a 1 kbps data stream exhibits the same RX sensitivity whether or not the signal content is DSSS-encoded. - DSSS increases the symbol rate and bandwidth of the signal physically present in the air, which actually degrades reception at the RX side, but this consequence is compensated by the DSSS processing gain in the receiver.

-2.3 Scaling the 802.15.4 PHY
+2.3 Scaling Down the 802.15.4 O-QPSK PHY

-To leverage the benefits of DSSS and develop robust Long Range options for EFR32 Series 1 devices, Silicon Labs began with the highly optimized 802.15.4 Zigbee PHY, and derived a series of radio configurations to serve a variety of sensitivity and tolerance requirements.
+To leverage the benefits of DSSS and develop Long Range options for EFR32 Series 2 devices, Silicon Labs began with the highly optimized 2.4 GHz 802.15.4 Zigbee OQPSK PHY and derived a series of radio configurations to serve a variety of sensitivity and tolerance requirements.
 Essentially, the data rate (and therefore the occupied bandwidth) has been scaled down, while retaining the same Zigbee coding scheme: OQPSK, DSSS SF=8, and 32-bit symbol length with a 4-bit symbol map.
-The resulting PHY configurations are available for xG12 / xG13 / xG14 variants of the Series 1 family.
+The resulting PHY configurations are currently available for FG23 / FG25 / FG28 variants of the Series 2 family.